 Businesses can accept credit card payments online without any monthly or startup fees using services like Square and PayPal, but there is no escaping transaction fees.
-That’s because banks and credit card companies charge a fee whenever a card is used as payment.
-However, there are plenty of ways to accept payments online with affordable credit card processing fees under 3% to 4%.
+That’s because card-issuing banks and credit card associations charge a fee whenever a credit or debit card is used as payment.

 Square is one of the easiest and more affordable solutions for accepting payments online.
 It’s free to set up and comes with an online store, invoicing capabilities, a virtual terminal, and a point-of-sale (POS) app.
 It offers low-cost payment processing with no additional fees or monthly minimums.
 With Square, you simply pay transaction fees as payments are processed—that’s it.
 Visit Square to create your free account.

 Just because there is no way for your business to accept credit cards online for free does not mean you need to pay exorbitant fees.
 Choosing an affordable payment processing solution can still save you money.

 Although not a credit card transaction, ACH transfers are usually the most affordable way to accept payments online.
 If you have ever received a direct deposit paycheck from your employer or paid bills online using your bank account, those are examples of ACH payments.
 Popular social payment apps like Venmo also use ACH payments to transfer money for free.

 For businesses, ACH payments often have significantly lower transaction fees than credit or debit card payments.
 It’s a popular option for companies that bill via invoice or have recurring payments such as freelance creatives and law firms.

 The downside to using ACH payments is that they don’t provide instant approval or denial like a card payment would, and can take longer to process.
 They also require the customer to enter their bank account and routing numbers, so it’s not ideal for retailers or other online businesses that have shopping cart functions.

 Some of the best ways to accept ACH payments online include: